 With a little effort, you can start to see these parts of your body in a different light.
-For example, the silvery stretch marks on a mother’s body are a sign of bringing new life into the word.
+For example, the silvery stretch marks on a mother’s body are a sign of bringing new life into the world.
 The scar on someone’s chest represents their bravery in having surgery that has improved and extended their life.

 For every unique feature about your body, there’s a story that relates to your success, your growth or your perseverance through tough times.
-You just have to remember what that story is, and tune into it when you’re tempting to criticize your looks.
+You just have to remember what that story is and tune into it when you’re tempting to criticize your looks.

 Improve Body Confidence With Self-Hypnosis